 Happy sailing for a ponderer

-Neither being an explorer or a ponderer is better than the other, they both have their perks and drawbacks, and we all have both inside of us.
-We just have to learn to do what doesn’t come as easily when we want to.
+Neither being an explorer nor a ponderer is better than the other, they both have their perks and drawbacks, and we all have both inside of us.
+We just have to learn to access the side that we’re a little less confident using.

 If you like the pondering stage, you’ll do good to find a journey that plays to your strengths.
 One that allows for you to sit down, unfold the map and study it now and then.
 To ponder over the magical things you encounter in your travels.
 To adjust your course as you go.

-And then you’ll remember to put down the map, look up and go on exploring.
+And then, and this is the key, then you have to remember to put down the map, look up and keep on exploring.